freeradical13/freeradical13.github.io/index.md

 #### Brain

-The brain is made of two large collections of neurons called the cerebrum and the cerebellum, with the cerebrum usually being much larger.
+A [brain][] is an organ composed of nervous tissue that controls the rest of the organism.
+A [spinal cord][] is a tubular bundle of nervous tissue used to send and receive information to and from the brain.
+A brain is made of three regions: The [Forebrain][] which contains the Cerebrum and Olfactory Bulb, the [Midbrain][] which coordinates routing sensory input, and the [Hindbrain][] which contains the Cerebellum and controls involuntary activities.

 The [cerebrum][] (partly the source of voluntary thoughts and memories) is made of two parts called the left and right [cerebral hemispheres][] which are connected by a bundle of nerves called the [corpus callosum][].
 Each hemisphere is composed of outer layers of [grey matter][] called a [cerebral cortex][] and inner layers of [white matter][].
 The upper surface of the cerebrum is called the [pallium][] and some organisms have a more advanced pallium called the [neocortex][] (e.g. language).